jhriverasa/wakfu-farmscript/readme.md

 # Wakfu Farmbot 0.1 (Still under development)

 ## Description
-A "quite simple" Python script that allows to detect and harvest resources on screen, not intended like a bot but a semi-automated tool that performs some clicks over the correct place.
+A Python script that allows to detect and harvest resources on screen, not intended like a bot but a semi-automated tool that performs some clicks over the correct place.

 ## Farmbot? ...
 No, Farmscript, this is not meant for AFK farming